Overv/VulkanTutorial/en/03_Drawing_a_triangle/00_Setup/02_Validation_layers.md

 ## Message callback

+The validation layers will print debug messages to the standard output by default, but we can also handle them ourselves by providing an explicit callback in our program.
+This will also allow you to decide which kind of messages you would like to see, because not all are necessarily (fatal) errors.
+If you don't want to do that right now then you may skip to the last section in this chapter.

-Unfortunately just enabling the layers doesn't help much, because they currently have no way to relay the debug messages back to our program.
-To receive those messages we have to set up a debug messenger with a callback, which requires the `VK_EXT_debug_utils` extension.
+To set up a callback in the program to handle messages and the associated details, we have to set up a debug messenger with a callback using the `VK_EXT_debug_utils` extension.

 We'll first create a `getRequiredExtensions` function that will return the required list of extensions based on whether validation layers are enabled or